shaneosullivan/gitmeme/popup/README.md

 on Github.
 It shows some stats for the memes that are used, and if the user logs in, it shows them their stats too.

+Requires npm v16, so before developing or building it execute `nvm use 16`

 When the project is built using `npm run build`, it's build output is copied into the `/extension` folder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).